ryansoltz/Gym_Wellness_Tracker/README.md

 ## Usage Instructions

 After successfully getting the webapp running and going to the local URL (after following the Installation Instructions), make an account/log in to the app.
-Once logged in, you are able to access the features of the app:
+Once logged in, you are able to access the features of the app by navigating to the different pages:
 - Log workout sessions with exercises, sets, reps, and weight
 - Track personal records automatically
 - Fitness goal creation and tracking